RhugvedSatardekar/Python-Data-Cleaning-using-Pandas/README.md

 # Data Cleaning using Pandas

 The following Python script demonstrates how to clean data using the pandas library in Python.
 This script performs various data cleaning operations on a dataset named "Customer Call List.xlsx".
+I have used Jupyter Notebook to create this project.

 ### Steps: